 Selected Presentations and Speaking

 Focuses on how people (and people leaders) can better understand what drives burnout in life and the workplace.
-It takes a critical look at the drivers/resources model and adds core engagement to help people better understand how to stay happy, healthy, and engaged at work.
+It critically examines the drivers/resources model and adds core engagement to help people better understand how to stay happy, healthy, and engaged at work.

 Your Tragic Design

-Change can be disruptive, but WordPress' Gutenberg editor was met with near-universal contempt when it was introduced in 2018.
+The community met WordPress' Gutenberg editor with near-universal contempt upon its launch in 2018.
 This case study critiques the product's design, its inherent inaccessibility, and how MVP and Agile were used to justify exclusive design, told by a volunteer on the community Accessibility team.

 Modern Version Control